muriloarelhano/ewally-challenge/README.md

 > git clone https://github.com/muriloarelhano/ewally-challenge.git

-Install dependencies with npm:
+Install dependencies with npm and run application in development mode:

 > npm install

+> npm run start:dev

+OBS: You need run redis in docker container without password and running with default port () to connect

-## Docker
+## Docker (Recommended)

 to run the application with docker, clone the project on your machine, as in the previous tutorial, now just run docker-compose command: